Szwagi/globalpb/README.md

 # GlobalPB

-SourceMod plugin that lets GOKZ players request their personal best times from the Global API.
+SourceMod plugin that lets GOKZ or KZTimer players request their personal best times from the Global API.

 ### Commands
 - **!gpb / !globalpb**  -  Displays the main course PB